Anonychia CongenitaSymptoms, Doctors, Treatments, Advances & More

 Israel Englander Department Of Dermatology - Weill Greenberg Center

-Shari Lipner is a Dermatologist in New York, New York.
+Shari Lipner is a Dermatologist practicing medicine in New York, New York.
 Dr. Lipner is rated as a Distinguished provider by MediFind in the treatment of Anonychia Congenita.
-Her top areas of expertise are Ringworm, Autosomal Recessive Hypotrichosis, Anonychia Congenita, and Athlete's Foot.
+She is also highly rated in 32 other conditions, according to our data.
+Her clinical expertise encompasses Ringworm, Autosomal Recessive Hypotrichosis, Anonychia Congenita, and Athlete's Foot.

-Rachel Careccia is a Dermatologist in Tampa, Florida.
+Rachel Careccia is a Dermatologist practicing medicine in Tampa, Florida.
 Dr. Careccia is rated as a Distinguished provider by MediFind in the treatment of Anonychia Congenita.
-Her top areas of expertise are Anonychia Congenita, Malignant Hypertension, Female Pattern Baldness, and Contact Dermatitis.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Anonychia Congenita, Malignant Hypertension, Female Pattern Baldness, and Contact Dermatitis.
+Dr. Careccia is board certified in American Board Of Dermatology.
+Dr. Careccia is currently accepting new patients.

 Published Date: May 01, 2017